 Advertisement

-Before a vasectomy reversal, you should talk to your healthcare provider about the procedure.
-Your healthcare provider may ask you the following questions:
+Before a vasectomy reversal, you should talk to a healthcare provider about the procedure.
+They may ask you the following questions:

-Your healthcare provider will evaluate your general health, including any pre-existing health conditions or risk factors.
-Tell them about any prescription or over-the-counter (OTC) medications that you’re taking, including herbal supplements.
+They’ll also evaluate your general health, including any health conditions or risk factors.
+Tell them about any prescription or over-the-counter medications you’re taking.
+This includes herbal supplements.
 Aspirin, anti-inflammatory drugs and certain herbal supplements can increase your risk of bleeding.

 Your overall health, comfort and safety are important.
 It’s a good idea to ask your healthcare provider the following questions during your initial meeting (consultation):